Skajdrowski/KeyLayout/README.md

 # KeyLayout
-Keyboard layout written in Rust
+A lightweight Keyboard layout for minimal latency